SICKAG/sick_scan_xd/README.md

 To install sick_scan_xd on Windows with ROS-2, follow the steps below:

-1. If not yet done, install Visual Studio 2019, vcpkg, boost, pthread and jsoncpp as described in [Build on Windows](#build-on-windows).
+1. If not yet done, install Visual Studio 2019 and vcpkg as described in [Build on Windows](#build-on-windows).

 2. Clone repository https://github.com/SICKAG/sick_scan_xd:
    ```